christian-vorhemus/autcar/docs/7_Execution_Function.md

 driver.start()
 ```

-We cann pass two or models in a list to the `Driver` object.
-Additionally we have to hand over a car and camera object and define the function that should be executed.
+We can pass two or models in a list to the `Driver` object.
+Additionally, we have to hand over a car and camera object and define the function that should be executed.
 With `execution_interval` we define that our execution function should run every 2 seconds.
 Note: The execution of the function is completely independent from the execution of the models: It's possible that we collect predictions faster than we're doing something with them.
 In fact, we have defined three different time intervals for the execution function and the two models:

 <img src="../images/execution_function.png" width="500">